The 4G Leadership has decided who will lead them. The choice fell on Finance Minister Lawrence Wong

 In a Facebook post to congratulate Mr Wong, Mr Heng describes Mr Wong as ‘an indispensable pillar in MOF’s work throughout our pandemic Budgets, as well as a calm and thorough leader in our pandemic responses’.
 The Deputy Prime Minister who decided to step aside as Leader of the 4G said of Mr Wong: “What we need is a next leader who has the well-being of Singaporeans and Singapore at heart, who has the integrity and commitment to serve, and the ability to forge new paths and bring people together.
 I believe that Lawrence has these qualities.
 I have found him to be a leader who considers things carefully, is able to bring people together, and has conviction to do what’s right for Singapore.”

-The man who will take over the baton said, “I am humbled and grateful for the trust and confidence of my colleagues, who have chosen me to lead them.
-I am also deeply grateful for the support of my fellow MPs.”
+The man who will take over the baton said, “I am humbled and grateful for the and of my colleagues, who have chosen me to lead them.
+I am also deeply grateful for the of my fellow MPs.”

 From the very beginning in 1959, Singapore’s model of political leadership has never been about one person, but the team, Mr Wong said.
 “Each of us contributes, complements each other, and gives of our best to Singapore.”